Diverse Training Concepts logo

 Why do some training companies charge different fees to other companies?

 Training companies are commercial businesses and can set their own fees for courses.
 Fees are usually reflective of venues, amount of classroom based training and other variables such as resources provided.
-However, where the course is offered under a funded arrangement, the participant fee is the same regardless of the company you choose.

 Are the courses the same regardless of the training company?